Maschell/StreamingPluginWiiU/README.md

 ## Still an early PROOF OF CONCEPT.
 DON'T EXPECT MAGIC.

-This is just a simple plugin that allows you to stream the content of the DRC to any browser.
+This is just a simple plugin that allows you to stream the content of the Gamepad or TV screen to your Computer.
+With default settings streams in a resolution of 428x240 with selft adjusting quality and tries to achieve as much fps as possible.
-Currently no configuration without recompiling is supported.
-It streams in a resolution of 428x240 and tries to achieve 20 fps.
-These numbers might improve in the future.
+It's possible to adjust the resolution via the config menu (Press **L, DPAD DOWN and MINUS** on your Wii U Gamepad whenever using the home menu is allowed).

 But general notes:
 - This is still an early PoC.